AmandaB2023/P1_Lackyle_Sporthorses/README.md

 ### Typography

-Merriweather was used for all the h1 elements while Montserrat was used the other heading elements and the body text, with a back up of San Serif.
+Merriweather was used for all the h1 elements while Montserrat was used for the other heading elements and the body text, with a back up of San Serif.
 These are two fonts I would be familiar with and felt they paired well together, as the website looked professional yet modern.

 *   Merriweather